Udhul/dynamic-config-manager/docs/api_reference.md

   defaults or from the saved file.
 - `restore_defaults()` – replace the active state with defaults and optionally save if `auto_save` was enabled.
-- `get_metadata(path)` – return a dictionary describing the field at `path` including constraints and the active, default and saved values.
+- `get_metadata(path, default=None)` – return a dictionary describing the field
+  at `path` including constraints and the active, default and saved values.
+  Returns `default` if the path does not exist.

 ## Base Classes and Helpers